kyoran/CarlaEnv-Benchmark/README.md

 # CarlaEnv-Benchmark

-An open source autonomous vehicle benchmark for (multi-task) reinforcement learning.
+An open source benchmark for (multi-task) reinforcement learning of autonomous vehicle.

 ## Contents